Considering a career as a freelance writer, but asking yourself why become a freelance writer?

 Don’t get me wrong, I’m good at occupying myself (mainly because I hate to sit still), but I always like to be doing something.
 If that somethin’ somethin’ ain’t stimulating – then it’s goodbye old task, hello new task.

 However, with freelance writing, it’s practically impossible to get bored.
 Things are constantly changing all the time; new clients are coming on board, new topics are being assigned, new emails are coming in from potential leads – and this only scratches the surface!

 I love freelance writing not just because I love to write, but because the opportunities are endless.

 You get to pick and choose who you work with.

-Another thing I love about freelance writing is the fact that you get to choose the clients, as well as them choosing you.
+Still asking yourself why become a freelance writer?
+Another thing I love about this job is the fact that you get to choose who you work with.